Nonlinear terahertz electro-optical responses in centrosymmetric electronic systems: Derivation of the nonlinear electro-optical response

 Eqs.~(\ref{eq:2.20}) - (\ref{eq:2.21-bis2}) constitute the main results of this section.
-They express the nonlinear electro-optical response of an electronic system in terms of gauge invariant quantities.
+They express the nonlinear electro-optical response of an electronic system in terms of gauge invariant quantities, see Sec.~\ref{sec3} for further discussion.
 Thus, the nonlinear current is expressed in terms of the nonlinear conductivity, and the latter in terms of a sum of several current correlators.
 These relations are quite general and they are relevant not only for metallic phases, but for superconducting ones as well.
 Note, since the Eqs.~(\ref{eq:2.17}), (\ref{eq:2.18}) and (\ref{eq:2.19}) relating the response functions with the correlators is proven using the Lehmann representation and the exact eigenstates of $\hham$ (see Appendix~\ref{appA}), Eqs.~(\ref{eq:2.20}) - (\ref{eq:2.21-bis2}) are formally exact to all orders in interaction and disorder strengths.
-In the rest of the paper we specialize to the case of metallic phases.